Quick answer

 RouteUpfront costMonthly costWho does the work?

-Web design agency£1,500–£5,000£50–£150 (maintenance)Agency
+Web design agency£1,500 to £5,000£50 to £150 (maintenance)Agency

-DIY builder (Wix, Squarespace)£0£12–£35You
+DIY builder (Wix, Squarespace)£0£12 to £35You

-Booking platform (Fresha, Treatwell)£0£0–£50Platform (template)
+Booking platform (Fresha, Treatwell)£0£0 to £50Platform (template)

 Is Wix or Squarespace worth it for a beauty professional?

 Wix and Squarespace are the most common choices for self-employed beauty professionals who want something without agency prices.
 They’re not free, but they’re affordable.
-Here’s what you actually get:
+Here’s what you actually get.

 Both platforms take your time.
 You’re building it, maintaining it, and updating it.
 For a lash tech between clients, that’s a real cost even if it’s not a financial one.